DesenTao/baty.net-hugo/content/about.md

 I blog here at [baty.net](https://www.baty.net/) ✒️ and at [copingmechanism.com](https://copingmechanism.com)

-For the past few years I've maintained a wiki at [Rudimentary Lathe](https://rudimentarylathe.org).
+I write daily using a [public Roam database](https://www.baty.net/roam).
-This has shifted recently to a [public Roam database](https://)
+Before that I maintained my wiki at [Rudimentary Lathe](https://rudimentarylathe.org).

-You can email me at [jack@baty.net](mailto:jack@baty.net) ✉️.
+You can email me at [jbaty@hey.com](mailto:jbaty@hey.com) ✉️.
 I still like receiving email!

 I have a few other interests: